jhupsycholing/mturk-microbatcher/README.md

 ## Usage

-You will use your web browser to interface with the `mTurk Study Manager`.
+You will use your web browser to interface with the `mTurk microbatcher`.
 There are a number of pages you can visit to access the features of the application, once running on heroku.

 Before using the app, you should set up your database by visiting `https://[your-app-name].herokuapp.com/dropTables`